abego/yaml-sourcemap/README.md

 of different kinds.
 E.g. in the picture above the first three green fragments all map to JSON pointer `/invoice`.

-For more details please see the JavaDoc of the FragmentAPI.
+For more details please see the JavaDoc of the FragmentAPI or the `FragmentKindColorCodingApp` in the examples.

 ## Examples